 No rescue medication was allowed in these clinical trials2

 Just 2 weeks of XIFAXAN provided significant relief for up to 6 months1*†¶

-XIFAXAN was evaluated in 2438 IBS-D patients.
-44% (n=1074) experienced relief from an open-label course of treatment.
-Relief was defined as experiencing a ≥30% improvement from baseline in the weekly average abdominal pain score (based on daily self-reports) and a ≥50% reduction in the number of days in a week with a daily stool consistency of Bristol Stool Scale type 6 or 7 (mushy or watery) compared with baseline.
-If patients experienced a recurrence of either of their symptoms for 3 weeks of a rolling 4-week period, they entered the randomized, double-blind treatment phase.
-Randomized patients then received a repeat treatment with either XIFAXAN or placebo.
-The primary endpoint was the proportion of patients who experienced relief in both symptoms (defined exactly as in the open-label period) during the 4 weeks following repeat treatment.
+A responder was defined as a patient experiencing a ≥30% improvement from baseline in the weekly average abdominal pain score (based on daily self-reports) and a ≥50% reduction in the number of days in a week with a daily stool consistency of Bristol Stool Scale type 6 or 7 (mushy or watery) for ≥2 weeks during the month following 2 weeks of treatment.

 See XIFAXAN safety profile